 Registered as a National Historic Landmark, Toltec Mounds is located at the Terry Lock and Dam in Willow Beach, not far from Little Rock.

-Continue reading “Toltec Mounds Archeological State Park – Scott, AR”
+Continue reading “Toltec Mounds Archeological State Park – Scott, Arkansas”

 Back in 2015, while we were parked at Oasis RV Resort